MattRossetti/calculator/README.md

 - CSS
 - Javascript

-## Challenges and Potential new features
+## Lessons learned
+This project solidified my ability to create simple layouts with html and CSS.
+Additionally this grew my javascript by creating a script to store and process the calculator data as well as allow keyboard inputs for the web page.

 ### To-Do List
-- [ ] Create math functions
+- [x] Create math functions
     - [x] Add
     - [x] Subtract
     - [x] Multiply